Up to 50% off sofas & mattresses — limited‑time deals.

 Is a tuxedo sofa always tufted?

-No. Tufting is common, but the defining trait is the even-height arms and back.
+No. Tufting is common, but the defining feature is the matching height of the arms and back.

 Are tuxedo sofas comfortable for everyday TV watching?